dalibo/pitrery/install.md

 Listing backups
 ---------------

-The list action allow to find the backups for a particular label on the backup host.
+The list action allow to find the backups the backup host or the localhost depending on the configuration.
 By default, it prints a parsable list of backups, with one backups on each line:

     $ pitrery -c pitr15_local93 list
     List of local backups